Income Reduction Review – Special Circumstance Request

 Expected Family Contribution (EFC) is a measurement of your family's financial situation and is used to determine your eligibility for need-based aid in a given academic year.
 You received an EFC based on the information provided on your FAFSA application, and an award package was determined by using this EFC.

-The 2023-2024 (Fall 2023/Spring 2024/Summer 2024) FAFSA used 2021 tax year information to determine your EFC, however, an appeal may be submitted to consider differences reflected in the 2022 tax year.
+The 2024-2025 (Fall 2024/Spring 2025/Summer 2025) FAFSA used 2022 tax year information to determine your EFC; however, an appeal may be submitted to consider differences reflected in the 2023 or 2024 tax year.
+Requests for the 2024-2025 school year can be submitted in July; please check back for information on the 2024-2025 process.

 If the income information/circumstances on your FAFSA has changed considerably since the time you filed, you may submit an income reduction review.
 The review, if approved, will re-calculate your EFC using more current income information.
 Note for families with a zero EFC: Do not submit this form – you have already been awarded the maximum of need-based aid allowable.